-Latch (L)
+2:2 Latch (L)

 2T, 4T & 4D.
 In 2T, the MIG torch switch is pressed to start welding and released to stop.
 In 4T, the torch switch is pressed and released to start welding and pressed and released again to stop welding.
-4d is similar to 4T but with a delay time of 1 seconds before it latches on allowing a quick tack weld feature in latch mode.
+4D is similar to 4T but with a delay time of 1 seconds before it latches on allowing a quick tack feature.

-Slow-Start (S)
+3:1 Slow-Start (S)